 A county contracting authority may award a contract to the offeror whose proposal is determined to be the most advantageous to the county, taking into consideration the evaluation factors and criteria developed and set forth in the request for proposals.
 A contracting authority may award a contract in whole or in part to one or more offerors.
-The contracting authority must include a written statement in the contract file stating the basis on which the award is made, must send a written notice to the offeror to whom it wishes to award the contract, and must make that notice available to the public.
+The contracting authority must include a written statement in the contract file stating the basis on which the award is made, must send a written notice to the offeror to whom it wishes to award the contract, and county contracting authority also can publish the notice in trade papers or other publications.
+(R.C.
+307.87(A)--not in the bill.)

+must make that notice available to the public.
 Within a reasonable time period after the award is made, the contracting authority must notify all other offerors that the contract has been awarded to another offeror (R.C.
 307.862(E)).